B. J. McBryde

-Ronald Brendan John "B. J." McBryde III (born October 21, 1991) is a former American football defensive end.
-He played college football at Connecticut.
-McBryde was signed by the Philadelphia Eagles as an undrafted free agent in 2015.
-He has also been a member of the Green Bay Packers and San Francisco 49ers.
+Ronald Brendan John "B. J." McBryde III (born October 21, 1991) is an American former football defensive end who played college football at the University of Connecticut.
+He was signed by the Philadelphia Eagles as an undrafted free agent in 2015 and later spent time with the Green Bay Packers and San Francisco 49ers.

 Professional career

 Philadelphia Eagles

-After going undrafted in the 2015 NFL Draft, McBryde signed with the Philadelphia Eagles on May 2, 2015.
+After going undrafted in the 2015 NFL draft, McBryde signed with the Philadelphia Eagles on May 2, 2015.
 On August 14, 2015, he was waived by the Eagles with a foot injury.
 After going unclaimed through waivers, McBryde was added to the Eagles injured reserve list on August 17, 2016.
 On October 21, 2015, he was waived from injured reserve.

 Green Bay Packers

 On November 18, 2015, McBryde was signed to the Green Bay Packers' practice squad.
 The Packers placed him on the practice squad injured list on January 5, 2016.
 On January 19, 2016, McBryde was re-signed by the Packers after the season ended.
 He was released by the Packers on July 25, 2016.